CybOXProject/cyboxproject.github.io/faqs/index.md

 ### How do I represent an Email?

-CybOX uses the EmailMessageObj object to represent an email, as shown in the following example.
+CybOX uses the EmailMessageObj object to represent an email, as shown [here](http://cybox.mitre.org/language/version2.1/xsddocs/objects/Email_Message_Object.html).

 ### If I only want to represent a File (or an Email, or a Process, or a device, etc.), do I need to use all of CybOX?